Skip to main content Skip to secondary navigation

 Rhetorical Analysis

-(1500-1800 words; 5-6 pages) Students will analyze how a particular text frames and rhetorically communicates an education problem.
+(1500-1800 words; 5-6 pages) Students will analyze how a public journalism text frames and communicates an education problem.
+Possible texts include magazine stories, cartoons, “scrollytelling,” podcasts, or explainer videos.

 Texts in Conversation Essay

-(1800-2400 words; 6-8 pages) To prepare for your Research-Based Argument, you’ll select an education problem, research it from a variety of perspectives, and write an annotated bibliography and synthesis essay about the conversation surrounding your topic.
+(1800-2400 words; 6-8 pages) To prepare for your next essay, you’ll select an education problem, research it from a variety of perspectives, and write an annotated bibliography and synthesis essay about the conversation surrounding your topic.

 Research-Based Argument